ostcrom/homeBase/README.md

 homeBase is a stack of software that I use often, deployed to docker using docker-compose.

-Requirements:
+### Requirements:
-Linux OS (tested on Ubuntu 20.04, probably works on others as everything runs in Docker.)
+Linux OS (created on Ubuntu 20.04, should work on any Linux host where you can run docker-compose.)
 git
 docker
 docker-compose